 I find that creating a gluten free vanilla cake is quite a bit more difficult than a chocolate cake.
 Getting the crumb just right, plus the flavour, texture, and colour, was a bit of a challenge.
 After the numerous attempts creating the gluten free Vanilla Bundt Cake, at least I had a starting point.

 And the roses?
 SO EASY to do, you can easily impress your loved ones with a beautiful rose cake that you decorated yourself.
-Whether youโre celebrating a birthday, anniversary, wedding, or just the fact that itโs another day, this delicious Gluten Free Vanilla Layer Cake is perfect for all occasions.

 Gluten Free Vanilla Layer Cake {with rose decorating tutorial}